PATCHWORK: A Multipatch Infrastructure for Multiphysics/Multiscale/Multiframe Fluid Simulations: Physics tests

 In principle, this error could depend on many variables.
 To simplify the discussion and focus on what we believe is the principal issue, we study an idealized problem, one in which matter flows from a patch in which it has acquired order-unity amplitude fine-scale structure into a more coarsely-resolved patch.
 The parameter that appears to affect conservation errors the most is the ratio between the lengthscale of the structure and the resolution scale of the coarser patch.

-To illustrate this dependence, we construct a 3D system in which the problem volume extends from $x=-200$ to $x=+600$ in Cartesian coordinates, but in the transverse directions ($y$ and $z$) spans only the range $[-20,+20]$.
-The local patch is stationary and occupies the region $-200 \leq x \leq 0$ in global coordinates.
-Both patches have uniform grids that are parallel to each other, but the $x$-direction cell-sizes of the global patch (5) are $10\times$ that of the local patch (0.5), while the $y$- and $z$-direction ratio is 11.4 (5.7 as opposed to 0.5).
+To illustrate this dependence, we construct a 3D system in which the problem volume extends from $x=-30$ to $x=+50$ in Cartesian coordinates, but in the transverse directions ($y$ and $z$) spans only the range $[-20,+20]$.
+The local patch is stationary and occupies the region $-30 \leq x \leq 0$ in global coordinates.
+Both patches have uniform cubical grids that are parallel to each other, but the cell-sizes of the global patch (5) are $10\times$ that of the local patch (0.5).

-The initial condition for the test is shown in Figure~\ref{fig:interp1}.
 At $t=0$, all of the fluid is traveling at $V_x = 0.1$ in the x-direction, but its density and pressure differ sharply across the line $x=+10$, located a short distance into the global patch from the local patch boundary.
 To the left of that line, $\rho_L = 1 + \sin^2(\omega_n y)$ and $p_L = 10^{-12}\rho_L$ (as in the previous tests, $c=1$ in our units), while on the right $\rho_R = 10^{-16}$ and $p_R = 10^{-28}$.
-This sharp pressure contrast induces a flow from left to right in the frame of the bulk flow.
+The sharp pressure contrast induces a flow from left to right in the frame of the bulk flow.
 Because the sound speed on the left is so small ($\sim 10^{-6}$), even in 1000 time-units the high pressure gas expands only a very slight distance to the right in the moving frame of the fluid.
 Thus, the density and pressure modulation across the patch boundary at $x=0$ is essentially constant throughout the run of the test.

-The frequencies $\omega_n = n \omega_g$ are chosen as multiples of the spatial Nyquist frequency of the global grid resolution in the $y$ direction, $\omega_g = N_{g,y} \pi/L_{g,y}$; this definition also ensures that the total mass in the entire computational domain is the same for each $\omega_n$.
-The case illustrated in Figure~\ref{fig:interp1} is for the case $n = 0.14$; a close look at the figure shows how the density distribution in the region $0 < x < 10$ is smoothed because the global patch grid is coarser than the local patch grid.
+The frequencies $\omega_n = n \omega_g$ are chosen as multiples of the spatial Nyquist frequency of the global grid resolution, $\omega_g = \pi/\Delta x$; this definition also ensures that the total mass in the entire computational domain is the same for each $\omega_n$.
+The case illustrated in Figure~\ref{fig:interp1} is for $n = 0.7$; as can be seen, the coarse grid drastically smooths the modulation.

-Outflow boundary conditions are enforced at $x=600$ while reflecting boundary conditions are applied at all other physical boundaries.
-In the absence of numerical error, these boundary conditions (and the extremely low value of $\rho_R$ in the initial state) guarantee that the total mass on the grid remains constant.
+Outflow boundary conditions are enforced at $x=50$ while reflecting boundary conditions are applied at all other physical boundaries.
+In the absence of numerical error, these boundary conditions (and the extremely low value of $\rho_R$ in the initial state) guarantee that the total mass, energy, and momentum on the grid remain constant until the front arrives at the far right edge at $t=400$.